Self-adjoint local boundary problems on compact surfaces. I. Spectral flow

 \end{Thm}

 \upskip This result was first announced by the author in \cite[Section 8]{Pr} (up to multiplication by an integer constant depending only on the homotopy type of $M$) and then in \cite{Pr14}.

-Point out that we \textit{do not} require weak inner unique continuation property for operators $\gamma(t)$.
+Note that we \textit{do not} require the weak inner unique continuation property for the operators $\gamma(t)$.
 While Dirac operators always have this property, for general first order self-adjoint elliptic operators this is not necessarily so.

 \sub{Universality of the spectral flow.} The second main result of the paper is universality of the spectral flow for paths in $\Ellt(E)$ with conjugate ends.

 Denote by $U(E)$ the group of smooth unitary bundle automorphisms of $E$.
 For $g\in U(E)$ we denote by $\Omega_g\Ellt(E)$ the space of continuous paths $\gamma\colon[0,1]\to\Ellt(E)$ such that $\gamma(1)=g\gamma(0)$, equipped with the compact-open topology.